 Developing an understanding of British habits and customs and the skills to function successfully in your new environment will be an important part of your study abroad experience.
 Nick will explain cultural misunderstandings and help you find culturally appropriate ways to solve problems but will not resolve every problem for you.
-If necessary, he will intervene on your behalf but, in many cases, he will advise you and then ask that you make an effort to solve the problem yourself first.
+If necessary, he will intervene on your behalf, but in most cases, will advise you and then ask that you make an effort to solve the problem yourself first.
 The result is almost always more satisfactory for you in the long run.